 Newborn/Infant Intensive Care Unit Projects N/IICU at CHOP

 Admission into a hospital setting can be a stressful experience for families of neonatal infants.
-In collaboration with the Children’s Hospital of Philadelphia (CHOP), the Women’s Health Psychology Lab is developing interventions designed to provide psychosocial support to parents with infants in the Neonatal Infant Intensive Care Unit (N/IICU).
+In collaboration with the Children's Hospital of Philadelphia (CHOP), the Women's Health Psychology Lab is developing interventions designed to provide psychosocial support to parents with infants in the Neonatal Infant Intensive Care Unit (N/IICU).
 Research assistants may assist in focus groups, provider education, and sibling support groups for families in the NICU.
-Several projects are ongoing: a psychosocial support group for families, an international survey of NICUs worldwide to determine the type of psychosocial services typically provided by NICUs, consultation services to other members of the CHOP NICU care team, and a sibling support group.
+Several projects are ongoing: a psychosocial support group for families, an international survey of NICUs worldwide to determine the type of psychosocial services typically provided by NICUs, a psychosocial training for nurses on how to deal with difficult families in the NICU, consultation services to other members of the CHOP NICU care team, a survey of maternal mental health, and development of a fathers' support group.
 Related clinical research projects also are in the process of development.

 Post-Traumatic Growth and Traumatic Brain Injury